w3c/wai-tutorials/source/images/groups.html.erb.md

 ## A collection of images
 {:.ex}

-If a collection of images has a caption, a `<figure>` element can be used to group those images.
-A nested `<figcaption>` element contains the caption for the whole group.
-The WAI-ARIA attribute `role` with the value of `group` indicates grouping to assistive technologies.
-If individual images also have captions, additional `<figure>` elements with individual `<figcaption>`s can be nested.
+In the example below, the HTML5 `<figure>` and `<figcaption>` elements are used to provide a caption for each individual image in a collection.
+The `<figure>` element can be nested, which is used in the example to provide a caption for the entire collection of images.
+The WAI-ARIA attribute `role` with the value of `group` is used to indicate this grouping to assistive technologies.

-The support for this particular WAI-ARIA attribute and value varies.
+Note: The web browser and assistive technology support varies for this particular WAI-ARIA attribute and value.

 {::nomarkdown}
 <%= sample_start %>